-Currently, no government regulations necessitate that your food package have a UPC-A barcode.
-Most retail establishments and distributors, however, will require one for inventory and sales records purposes.
+Currently, no government regulations require that your food package display a UPC-A barcode, but, most retail establishments and distributors will require one for inventory and pricing information.

 The process for adding a barcode to your package isn’t difficult, but it can be a bit tedious.
 These guidelines will help you get started.